AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-4-6-1.md

 This article covers the upgrade instructions and the  compatibility matrix for 4.6.1 release of Adobe Experience Manager Guides.

-For more information about the new features and enhancements, view [What's new in the 4.6.1 release](../release-info/whats-new-4-6-1.md).

-For the list of issues that have been fixed in this release, view [Fixed issues in the 4.6.1 release](../release-info/fixed-issues-4-6-0.md).
+For the list of issues that have been fixed in this release, view [Fixed issues in the 4.6.1 release](fixed-issues-4-6-1.md).

 ## Compatibility matrix